INTRODUCTION TO GOALKEEPING

 From the moment they are introduced to soccer, children and adults alike can see that the goalkeeper on a soccer team is a very special person.
 First, they are likely to notice that the goalkeeper wears a different color jersey from the rest of the team.
 In addition, they will see that goalkeepers are allowed to use their hands to touch the ball legally in a certain area of the field of play, while the rest of their teammates may not.
 These and many other aspects of the play of the goalkeeper are covered by a number of rules.
 Some of these rules include:

 The goalkeeper may go by other names, such as “goalie” or “keeper.”
 By any name, however, the goalkeeper is extremely important to the team because the goalie is the last line of defense and the first line of offense.
-As a result, the goalie must learn a set of skills that is different from the rest of the team.
+As a result, the goalie must not only learn all of the regular skills of soccer, but must also learn a whole set of skills that is different from the rest of the team.
 On defense, the goalie must learn the techniques of stopping or “saving” the ball from going into the goal.
 After saving the ball, the goalie must learn the techniques of securing the ball and then passing or “releasing” the ball to a teammate to start the offense.

 The goalkeeper’s main objective on defense is to use any legal means available to keep the other team from scoring.
 This is first done by directing the defensive players in front of the goalkeeper to try to help them get the ball away from the opponents before they can shoot.
 If this fails, the goalie must be prepared to do whatever is necessary to get some part of the goalie’s body between the ball and the goal in order to stop the ball from going completely “over the goalline, between the goal-posts and under the crossbar.”
 The basic skills associated with stopping the ball are the “ready position,” the “straight-leg save,” the “one-knee save,” the “below-the waist save,” the “above-the waist save” (including the “Goalkeeper’s ‘W'”), “punching” and “deflecting.”